robotix/2020.robotix.in/FAQ/nexus.md

 ---
 layout: post
-title: "Crusade FAQs"
+title: "Nexus FAQs"
-permalink: /event/crusade/faq/
+permalink: /event/nexus/faq/
 ---

 **Q: How do I register for the event?**